-A category B is a person on a platform with a COVID-19 suspect (Category C or D) who has been within a range of 1.5 meters of the COVID-19 suspect and who has no symptoms.
-It is known that an incubation time of fourteen days needs to be taken in account to make sure whether or not the illness develops.
-A Category B person who has the platform and flown back to the beach should not return to work before the incubation time (14 days) has expired.
+A category B is a person on a platform with a COVID-19 suspect (Category C or D) or person who has been in contact with a COVID-19 suspected person as defined under paragraph 7.4.

+It is known that an incubation time of up to ten days needs to be taken in account to make sure whether or not the illness develops.
+A Category B person who was flown back to the beach should not return to work after day 5 since the contact and having a negative test result that was received from a COVID-19 test at (or after) day 5.

-To monitor this, operators are asked to inform the Vantage detail department about this situation by email to psl@onepeterson.com
+To monitor this, operators are asked to inform the Vantage detail department about this situation by e-mail to psl@onepeterson.com